bavix/gripmock/docs/guide/types/union-like-constructs.md

-# Union-like Constructs in Protocol Buffers
+# Union-like Constructs in Protocol Buffers <VersionTag version="v1.13.0" />

 Union-like constructs in Protocol Buffers (Protobuf) are implemented using the `oneof` keyword, allowing a message to contain **exactly one** of multiple possible fields.
 This is useful for modeling mutually exclusive data structures (similar to `union` in C or `Either` in functional languages).
 This section covers `oneof` syntax, use cases, and best practices with examples.